-Page Limits There are two-page limits that must be adhered to: Narrative and Logic Model.
+There are two page limits that must be adhered to: Narrative and Logic Model.

 Narrative: Applications may not exceed 10 pages for the Narratives or 12 pages for Multi-Focus Intermediaries with more than five operating sites.

-However, eGrants will allow an applicant to enter text that exceeds page limits.
-The number of locations entered by the applicant into the "multi-state operating sites" field in eGrants will be used to determine whether a multi-site application has more than five operating sites.
+• The number of locations entered by the applicant into the "multi-state operating sites" field in eGrants will be used to determine whether a multi-site application has more than five operating sites.
 The "multi-site operating sites" field can be found by clicking on the "operating sites" link in eGrants.
 Multi-state applicants that list five or fewer operating sites cannot exceed 10 pages for the Narrative.